Gabriel Moreno Player Props: Diamondbacks vs. Brewers

 Gabriel Moreno At The Plate

-- Moreno has had a base hit in five of seven games this season, and multiple hits once.
+- In five of eight games this year, Moreno has picked up at least one hit, including one game with multiple hits.

-- In seven games played this season, he has not hit a home run.
+- He has not gone deep in his eight games this year.

-- Moreno has driven in a run in three games this season (42.9%), but has had no multiple-RBI games.
+- Moreno has driven in a run in three games this year (37.5%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.